Matterhorn: Masked Time-to-First-Spike Encoding by Reassigning the Silent State for Sparse and Energy-Efficient Spiking Transformers: Results

 \section{Results}

-In this section, we evaluate Matterhorn on seven GLUE benchmark tasks and compare its performance against both quantized ANN baselines and state-of-the-art SNN models.
-We then analyze the energy efficiency of our design, followed by an ablation study on the proposed M-TTFS encoding scheme.
-All experiments use BERT$_\text{base}$ as the teacher for knowledge distillation with a 4-bit simulation window corresponding to $T=16$ time steps.
+In this section, we evaluate on seven GLUE development sets (accuracy; Pearson correlation for STS-B; MNLI matched).
+Matterhorn is obtained by converting a W1A4 QNN (1-bit weights, 4-bit activations, hence $T=2^{4}=16$ time steps) distilled from a full-precision BERT$_{\text{base}}$ teacher.
+Eight quantized tensor positions per encoder block are spike-encoded: the three attention projection inputs, the query activation, the attention probabilities, the attention-output input, and the two feed-forward inputs.
+Key and value activations are not converted to spikes and are treated as weights~\cite{tangsorbet}.
 To quantify energy consumption, we synthesized verilog implementations of key components on a commercial 22~nm process, measuring unit costs for operations, and per-bit energy for inter-core spike movement and SRAM access.
-Details are provided in the Appendix~\ref{sec: energy_appendix}.